Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

-For each network realization, we build a feature vector by concatenating the mean and standard deviation of trail lengths for each node count.
+For each network realization (NR), we build a feature vector by concatenating the mean and standard deviation of trail lengths for each node count.
 This results in 12-dimensional feature vectors (6 means and 6 standard deviations), which are used as input to the model.
-To identify the most anomalous cases, we compute the decision function scores and select those falling below the 10th percentile as outliers.
-The IFA assigns low scores to anomalous realizations, with negative values indicating outliers.
-The type of edge distribution affects the anomaly score, with the mean score for the Poisson distribution being approximately 26\% higher than that of the Wigner-Dyson distribution.

-The anomalous cases exhibit a suppressed occurrence of low SIPR values, as shown in Fig.~\ref{fig:IFA}(a,b).
-Furthermore, the mean SIPR is approximately 15\% higher for the outliers, while it remains comparable between Poisson and Wigner-Dyson fiber length distributions [Fig.~\ref{fig:IFA}(a)].
+For each NR, we compute the so-called \emph{anomaly score} [see Fig.~\ref{fig:IFA}(a)].
+Lower, negative scores correspond to decision trees with more splits.
+We dub \emph{anomalous} the data points that fall below the 10th percentile.
+The type of edge distribution of each NR affects its anomaly score, with the mean score for the Poisson distribution being approximately 26\% higher than that of the Wigner-Dyson distribution.
+The SIPR distributions for the normal and anomalous NR are shown in Fig.~\ref{fig:IFA}(b,c), respectively.
+The anomalous NRs exhibit a suppressed occurrence of low SIPR values, as shown in Fig.~\ref{fig:IFA}(a,b).
+The mean SIPR of the normal NRs [Fig.~\ref{fig:IFA}(b)] is roughly 15\% larger than that of the anomalous ones [Fig.~\ref{fig:IFA}(c)], with $\langle \mathrm{SIPR} \rangle_{\mathrm{norm}} = 3.86 \pm 0.09$ and $\langle \mathrm{SIPR} \rangle_{\mathrm{anom}} = 3.30 \pm 0.21$.
+This is in stark contrast to the nearly identical values observed for the Poisson/Wigner–Dyson groups of the NRs (not shown in the figure).
 Overall, these results highlight a clear correlation between the spectral features and the distribution of trails.

-In summary, the emission properties of networks of interconnected fibers were calculated by solving the SALT equations for a statistically significant number of networks, each with different geometric configurations and with either Poisson or Wigner-Dyson distribution of their edge lengths.
+In summary, the emission properties of networks of interconnected fibers is calculated by solving the SALT equations for a statistically significant number of networks, each with different geometric configurations and with either Poisson or Wigner-Dyson distribution of their edge lengths.
 By analyzing the spectral properties using the SIPR, a clear correlation was found with the specific distribution.
+Cross-saturation and gain-clamping effects associated with spatial overlap of modes and consequently with the specific network topology underneath can be mechanisms that closely correlate the distributions featured by the physical network and those describing the ultimate optical response.
 In addition, we showed that unsupervised anomaly detection via IFA can effectively distinguish between spectral regimes in network lasers based on geometrical characteristics.
+In the SM, we further extend our analysis by investigating the statistical properties of fiber segment lengths using a continuous descriptor, namely the Brody distribution.
 These results provide a novel statistical framework for characterizing and ultimately controlling the lasing behavior in NLs.